CT Scan of the Pancreas

 You may want to ask your healthcare provider about the amount of radiation used during

-the CT procedure and the risks related to your situation.
+the CT scan and the risks related to your situation.

 If you are pregnant or think you could be, tell your healthcare provider.
 Radiation